Fluid Mechanics

 Drag Force

-Resistance to motion through fluid:
+Resistance to motion through a fluid:

 F_D = ½ρV²C_D A